huntergohil/GreenAcreFinance/README.txt

 1. run webscrape.py.
 This gets the latest news stories for the AI.
 2. Trim news_headlines.json.
 Llama3 is incapable of running such a large file.
 Eventually, this will be upgraded to cut out this trimming.
 3. run llama3_stock_insights.py.
 This runs the AI analysis

+Common issues:
+Bug with AI: Ollama often gives its responses with headers such as "Here is your list"
+Remediation: Extract JSON blocks function should clean this up, but will require further testing